Back

 Identification Tips

-May be confused with the native coral honeysuckle (Lonicera sempervirens L.) but coral honeysuckle's young stems and leaves are not pubescent and the flowers red with yellow within.
+May be confused with the native coral honeysuckle (Lonicera sempervirens) but coral honeysuckle's young stems and leaves are not pubescent and the flowers red with yellow within.

 History